QuickBooks has the ability to create a job/sub-customer and this relationship is synced to Method:CRM as well.

 2. This opens a New Contact screen.
 Make sure the Customer option is selected under type of contact you wish to add.

-Once you save, this person will be a sub-customer of the customer you chose in Job / Sub-customer of.
+Once you save, this person will be a sub-customer of the customer you chose in Job / Sub-customer of

-Differences between Method:CRM and QuickBooks
+Differences between Method and QuickBooks

-When creating a new sub-customer, the address from the parent will not auto-fill.
+• When creating a new sub-customer, the address from the parent will not auto-fill.